-But I don’t do that.
-I also don’t currently use a really complicated time management philosophy.
-There’s a few things that I’m doing right now that have been helpful for me.
-If you’re like me (a parent and/or someone who has a full-time job) they might be helpful for you too:
+But from 2002-2014 I was working a full-time job, while also being a dad, and having side-projects.
+Here are a few things that I did that were helpful.
+If you're like me (a parent or someone who has a full-time job) they might be useful for you too:

-One of the best things I did this past year was making a decision to launch my book “by the end of the summer”.
+One of the best things I did this past year was deciding to launch my book "by the end of the summer."

-Setting a goal is so helpful; once you have a destination it really clarifies how you should be spending your time.
+Setting a goal is so helpful because once you have a destination, it clarifies how you should be spending your time.

 Your first step is to define what you want to achieve.
-I personally like 3 month projects – they’re smaller in scope, and easier to get going.
+I like three-month projects - they're smaller in scope, and easier to get going.

 If I get inspired, I try to start working on that idea right away.
 If I wait longer than a day, I lose the momentum.

-This is especially helpful for cranking out an initial draft of your project.
-When you’re inspired, you have a lot of energy, you’re mentally alert, and you’re motivated.
-The first draft of many of my blog posts are written in fits of inspiration.
-I’ll blurt it all out as fast I can.
-Then, I’ll try to sit on it overnight, and come back and tweak it the next day.
+The energy you get from inspiration is especially helpful for cranking out an initial draft of your project.
+When you're inspired, you have a lot of energy, you're mentally alert, and you're motivated.
+I write most of my blog post drafts in fits of inspiration.
+I'll blurt it all out as fast I can.
+Then, I'll try to sit on it overnight, and come back and tweak it the next day.